agence-adeliom/adeliom-webcomponents/docs/pages/frameworks/vue.md

 ---
 meta:
   title: Vue
-  description: Tips for using Shoelace in your Vue 3 app.
+  description: Tips for using Adeliom WebComponents in your Vue 3 app.
 ---

 # Vue

-Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.
+Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Adeliom WebComponents in your Vue apps with ease.

 :::tip
 These instructions are for Vue 3 and above.
 If you're using Vue 2, please see the [Vue 2 instructions](/frameworks/vue-2).